 The Hungarian Arrow Cross Party

 Founded in 1937 by Ferenc Szálasi, the Arrow Cross Party was one of many fascist political parties and factions in Hungary.
 However, thanks to an effective recruitment system, it was by far the most prominent.
 When it contested the May 1939 elections, it won 15% of the vote and gained 29 seats in the Hungarian Parliament.
 This success was short-lived; when World War II broke out later that year, Hungary's government — led by Admiral Miklós Horthy, who acted as the country's regent — banned the Arrow Cross Party, forcing it to operate underground.
 The party's fortunes changed again when the German military occupied Hungary in March 1944 and forced Horthy's prime minister Miklós Kállay to flee, replacing him with Nazi proxy Döme Sztójay; Sztójay legalized the Arrow Cross Party, enabling it to gain significant influence in Hungary's government and military.
-Their efforts, however, were frustrated by Horthy.
+Their efforts, however, were frustrated by Horthy, who used his own influence to oppose the efforts of the party and other radical anti-Semites.

-However, when Horthy's attempts to secretly negotiate a ceasefire with the Red Army were discovered in October 1944, the Arrow Cross Party overthrew his government in a Nazi-backed coup called Operation Panzerfaust.
+But the party's fortunes briefly improved later that year.
+When Horthy's attempts to secretly negotiate a ceasefire with the Red Army were discovered in October 1944, the Arrow Cross Party overthrew his government in a Nazi-backed coup called Operation Panzerfaust.
 Szálasi replaced him as head of state.
 His rule lasted only 163 days before he fled to Germany to escape capture as the Soviet and Romanian forces began closing in, and Arrow Cross rule over Hungary didn't last much longer.
+Szálasi was convicted of war crimes and high treason by a Hungarian tribunal in 1946 and hanged later that year.

 Ideologically, the Arrow Cross Party added elements of Hungarian Turanism to a mix of "classical" fascism and Nazism.
 Not content with merely hating Jews, the Arrow Cross Party extended its bigotry to all Semitic peoples.
 It was also more economically populist than many other fascist movements, advocating for workers' rights and land reform.
 Despite the party's Nazi influences, it often disagreed with certain aspects of Nazism and many of the Nazi regime's policies and plans.